 In order to upload data to ethoFS you need a browser with MetaMask or preferably the Ether-1 version of the same.
 While the former method is faster to get running, we recommend the latter for the full Ether-1 & ethoFS experience.
 With the stock MetaMask version you will see ETH instead of ETHO being listed in the app, which is confusing to some of our users.

 MetaMask allows your browser to user your Ether-1 wallet in order to sign smart contracts and perform ETHO transactions.
 Your ethoFS upload is bound to your ETHO address so that you and only you can take down your data.

 The Ether-1 team have produced a custom version of MetaMask for use with ethoFS and the Ether-1 ecosystem.
-Currently this extension is only avilable on the chrome app store, while a firefox and Edge version are available for manual instal, pending addition to the appropriate stores.
+Currently this extension is only available on the chrome app store, while a Firefox and Edge version are available for manual instal, pending addition to the appropriate stores.
 (If you want the package for manual install you can request it through our discord server.)

 You can find the Chrome application here:

 You will be then prompted to create a new MetaMask wallet by creating a secure password.
 (You can also import an existing account):

 You will then be prompted to backup your recovery phrase, this is used to recover your account, so it is important to store it somewhere safe: